ButterSus/WireMaster/src/README.md

    It's recommended to use the IDEA project manager to clone the repository, see [this tutorial](https://www.jetbrains.com/guide/java/tutorials/import-project/project-from-version-control/).

-2. Setup your `.idea` directory.
+2. Set up your `.idea` directory.
 Since git tracks all files in the repository, it's generally a bad idea to store all configuration files tracked.
 So, instead, we've put templates in the `.idea` directory.

    You can load default configuration files using bash script `scripts/setup_idea_configs.sh`: